 When applying, give a quick but clear breakdown of who follows you and why they might want these shoes.

-No fluff — just real fitness or lifestyle content with a real audience.
-That’s what gets you in.
+No fluff, just real fitness or lifestyle content with a real audience will get you accepted.

-Big wins with the Hoka partner program usually come down to showing you’re not a spam cannon with a keyboard.
+Big wins with the Hoka partner program usually come down to proving you’re not a 1990s spam cannon hiding behind a keyboard.

 5: Build and Use Your Referral Links

-Once approved, download the creatives and set up direct product URLs.
+Once approved, download the creatives and set up your direct product URLs.

-Skip the homepage — send people straight to the Clifton 9s or whatever they’re eyeing up.
-That kind of targeting always performs better.
+Skip the homepage and send people straight to the Clifton 9s or whatever they’re eyeing up, since that kind of targeting performs way better.

-Always test before sending traffic.
+Always test before sending traffic to your links.
 No one wants to miss a sale credit because tracking glitched, right?

-Then stay organized.
-Watch what’s bringing in sales, and cut anything that’s just sitting there collecting dust.
+Then stay organized by watching what’s bringing in sales, and cut anything that’s just sitting there collecting dust.

 Who Should Promote Hoka